Deployia/deployio/docs/FASTAPI-SIMPLIFICATION.md

-# FastAPI Service Simplification
+# AI Service Simplification

 ## Overview
-The FastAPI service has been simplified to focus solely on AI processing capabilities, removing unnecessary authentication and database dependencies.
+The AI service (formerly FastAPI service) has been simplified to focus solely on AI processing capabilities, removing unnecessary authentication and database dependencies.
+The service is now located in the `ai_service/` directory.

 ## Architecture Changes

 ### ✅ Removed Components
 - **JWT Authentication**: No longer needed since Express backend handles all auth
-- **MongoDB Connection**: FastAPI doesn't need direct database access
+- **MongoDB Connection**: AI service doesn't need direct database access
 - **Protected Routes**: Simplified to internal service communication only
 - **User Models**: Authentication handled by Express backend